9 Toxic Personality Types And How To Deal With Them

 2. The Power Tripper

 This one can sometimes go hand-in-hand with the manipulator.
-Weโ€™ve all had that boss or co-worker who is on a complete power trip, and using that power to intimidate others.
-The power tripper will speak to you as if you’re inferior, or beneath them.
+We’ve all had that boss or co-worker who is on a complete power trip, and using that power to intimidate others.

-They use their power to exert control, probably because they feel as if they have no control over their lives outside of the workplace.
-Or, these people simply might be so power-hungry, they belittle those in a lower position because they feel like they can do whatever the hell they want.
+Or, these people simply might be so power-hungry, that they belittle those in a lower position because they feel like they can do whatever the hell they want.

 DON’T let them get to you.
-You have to just do your work and remind yourself: this person does not own you.
+You have to just do your work and remind yourself: that this person does not own you.
 Do your thing and know your worth.
 If they want to pretend to be all high and mighty, let them.
 Reality will hit them hard one day.

 3. The Cliquey Bitch

+You know the type, who won’t welcome you or anyone into her group, or she’ll go out of her way to make you feel like you don’t belong.
+She’ll stare, judge, and give dirty looks.
 Things I never understood about girls like this: 1.
 Who wouldn’t want more friends added to their social circle?
 2. It takes way more effort to be catty and mean, so why do it?

 Toxic personality